yevhensydorov/mult-urls/README.md

 There is error handling in the library.
 If response status of url is NOT OK, it will do `Promise.reject` and show message in the format:
-`js'There was a problem with request, Error: {"status":403,"error":"Forbidden","url":"https://httpstat.us/403"}'` I’ve chosen to return error object in the stringify json format with next properties: `status`, `statusText` and `request url`.
+`js'There was a problem with request, Error: {"status":403,"error":"Forbidden","url":"https://httpstat.us/403"}'` I’ve chosen to return error object in the stringify json format which has next properties: `status`, `statusText` and `request url`.

 If response is OK, function returns object with next properties: `response text status`, `Promise with data in json format`, `response status code` and `request url`.